 When an account is liquidated, up to the entire value of the account may be taken as penalty and transferred to the Insurance Fund.
-The liquidation engine will attempt to leave funds in accounts of positive value where possible after they have paid the Minimum Liquidation Penalty of 1%.
+The liquidation engine will attempt to leave funds in accounts of positive value where possible after they have paid the Maximum Liquidation Penalty of 1%.

 The liquidation price of a position is calculated as follows, depending on whether it is a short or long position: